spring-media/aws-lambda-router/README.md

 * Simplifies writing lambda handlers (in nodejs)
 * Lambda Proxy Resource support for AWS API Gateway
 * Enable CORS for the requests
+* No dependencies
+* Currently there are two `processors` (caller for Lambda) implemented: API Gateway ANY method (called proxyIntegration) and SNS.

 ## Installation
 Install via npm.